 Though Uribe’s military focus was on combating leftist militias, he also challenged the paramilitary Autodefensas Unidas de Colombia (AUC), responsible for many recent kidnappings and murders.

-From 2003 to 2008, the country managed to register robust economic growth of an average of 5.2% per year.
-The economy slowed sharply in 2009, with a real GDP growth rate of 1.7% before returning to healthy growth of 4% in 2010 and 6.6% in 2011.
-In 2012, real GDP growth stood at 4%.
+From 2003 to 2008, the country had robust economic growth averaging 5.2% per year.
+The economy slowed sharply in 2009, with growth of 1.7% before returning to 4% in 2010 and 6.6% in 2011.

 Login or Register to submit a comment!